The HOPE Fund is a Christian based, non-denominational, non-profit organization dedicated to helping other people everyday.

 A rare lung condition left an area woman unable to work, facing multiple surgeries and an extended hospital stay.
 Her income was vital to the financial stability of the family.
 The HOPE Fund stepped in and helped ease the financial burden that the family faced enabling them to focus their energy on her rehabilitation.

-Tim and Christie Rachau of Aaronsburg are the parents of three children.
+Parents of three children in Aaronsburg heard news that no parent should ever have to hear.
 At five years of age, their oldest child, Tiara, was diagnosed with medilieoelastroma, a type of cancer of the brain.
-Over the past two years, the HOPE Fund has graciously helped the Rachaus with mortgage payments, insurance payments, gas and food cards, child care and many prayers.
-To the great joy of all, Tiara has been found to be cancer-free as of August, 2012.
-Tiara will turn seven years old soon, has gained weight and is now a happy, healthy little girl who loves school.
+The HOPE Fund graciously helped them with mortgage payments, insurance payments, gas and food cards, child care and many prayers.
+To the great joy of all, Tiara was found to be cancer-free as of August, 2012.
+Tiara has gained weight and is now a happy, healthy little girl who loves school and life.